UPDATE: October 5, 2020

 - Original post from June 27, 2019 follows:

-UPDATE: September 25, 2019.
-The family tree showing matches among this Sainsbury family, descendants of certain ancestors in colonial Virginia, and descendants of a Hinton family in 18th-century Wiltshire will be updated as additional matches come to light.
-The current chart is available as a PDF to download here:
+This family tree shows DNA matches among the Sainsbury family of north Somerset, descendants of certain ancestors in colonial Virginia, and descendants of a Hinton family in 18th-century Wiltshire.
+It is available as a PDF to download here:

 As we trace back the ancestries of our shared DNA matches to find a common ancestor, one set has led to the PINNELL family of Warminster, Wiltshire in the early 1700s.
 We haven’t established a connection between this PINNELL family and our SAINSBURY ancestors in that place at that time, but the findings are suggestive.